edgelesssys/marblerun/docs/deploy.md

 If you're using an ingress-controller or gateway for managing access to the marblerun-coordinator make sure you're enabling SNI for your TLS connections.

 * For the NGINX ingress controller add the [`nginx.ingress.kubernetes.io/ssl-passthrough`](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#ssl-passthrough) annotation.
-* For Istio Gatways set the [tls-mode PASSTHROUGH](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-sni-passthrough/#configure-an-ingress-gateway)
+* For Istio Gateways set the [tls-mode PASSTHROUGH](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-sni-passthrough/#configure-an-ingress-gateway)